Destinations, Mexico, Travel

 View of Puerto Vallarta from the pier

-We were so delighted to receive an invitation to attend the wedding of two dear friends in Puerto Vallarta, Mexico over Memorial Day weekend.
 Neither Michael nor I had ever visited Mexico’s west coast, and we were grateful for the excuse to get away to a destination we might not have normally selected.
-Getting to PV from Florida (or any West Coast destination in Mexico) is a tad difficult as there are no direct flights out of our state, but I have to say, the 14+ hour journey was worth it.
+Getting to Puerto Vallarta (or PV) from Florida is a tad difficult as there are no direct flights out of our state, but I have to say, the 14+ hour journey was worth it.

 Much of our travel time is spent go-go-going, but not this trip.
-We spent most of our time in Vallarta relaxing at the resort with our friends before their upcoming nuptials – which also means this isn’t a typical travel recap.
-Still, we managed to fit a lot into five days, though only one night was actually spent in the city of Puerto Vallarta.
+We spent most of our time in Vallarta relaxing at the resort with our friends before their upcoming nuptials—which also means this isn’t a typical travel guide.
+Still, we managed to pack a lot into five days, though only one night was actually spent in the city of Puerto Vallarta itself.

-Today I’ll be sharing photos from our trip, lots of photos, broken down by location.
+Today I’ll be sharing photos from our trip and so many photos, all broken down by location.
 Throughout the post, you’ll find a mini-directory in each category, which is a good starting point if you are planning a visit.
 As always, I’ve included a few travel tips that are pertinent to this destination at the end of the post.
+Let’s go!

 WHERE TO STAY IN PUERTO VALLARTA